Reform Act 1832: Abolition of seats

-The Reform Act's chief objective was the reduction of the number of nomination boroughs.
+The Reform Act's chief objective was the reduction of the number of nomination boroughs (election districts).
 There were 203 boroughs in England before the Act.
 (Note: Including Monmouth, considered part of Wales under sections 1, 20 and 269 of the Local Government Act 1972 (cap.
 70).
 The Interpretation Act 1978 (cap.
 30) provides that before 1 April 1974, "a reference to England includes Berwick-upon-Tweed and Monmouthshire".)
 The 56 smallest of these, as measured by their housing stock and tax assessments, were completely abolished.
 The next 30 smallest boroughs each lost one of their two MPs.
 In addition Weymouth and Melcombe Regis's four members were reduced to two.
 Thus in total the Act abolished 143 borough seats in England (one of the boroughs to be completely abolished, Higham Ferrers, returned only a single MP).

 Creation of new seats

-In their place the Act created 130 new seats in England and Wales:
+In their place the Act created new districts and 130 new seats in England and Wales: